wp-plugins/admin-bar-button/readme.txt

 * Minor changes to the adminBar jQuery UI widget

 = 1.2.4 =
+* Addition of screen shots
+* Updats to the FAQ's
-* Critical updates to the readme file
+* Important update to the installation instrustions

 == Upgrade Notice ==